DennisPlaydon/Core/PITCHME.md

 ---

 #### Add the package needed to make the new code build & run
-1. Add the required package to the project by running `dotnet add package Microsoft.AspNetCore.App`.
+1. Run `dotnet add package Microsoft.AspNetCore.App`.
 This will add
 ```
   <ItemGroup>
     <PackageReference Include="Microsoft.AspNetCore.App" Version="2.1.4" />
   </ItemGroup>
 ```
 to the `.csproj` file.
 A pop up will warn of unresolved dependaicnes.
-Click `yes` to install the required dependancies.
-(Previously `Microsoft.AspNetCore.All` was used; this is larger than necessary.)
+Click `yes` to install the required dependancies N.B Previously `Microsoft.AspNetCore.All` was used; this is larger than necessary.

 ---